Car Hire at Pisa Airport

-Pisa Airport or, as it is officially known, Pisa Galileo Galilei International, is the most convenient and closest air getaway for the ancient city of Pisa - the airport is within a 1 km drive from the city centre.
+Pisa Airport or, as it is officially known, Pisa Galileo Galilei International Airport, is the most convenient and closest air getaway for the ancient city of Pisa - the airport is within a 1 km drive from the city center.
 The historic city of Florence lies within an 80 km drive.

 Together with Peretola Airport that serves the city of Florence, Pisa is one of the two main airports in the Italian region of Tuscany, favourite with holidaymakers and house-hunters alike.

 Passengers arriving at Pisa Airport also have onward transport options available to them via taxi, bus and rental car.
-Some 11 different car rental suppliers have their offices at the Car Rentals Terminal, which is located just a 5 minute walk from the passenger terminal.
+There are many car rental suppliers have their offices at the Car Rentals Terminal, which is located just a 5 minute walk from the passenger terminal.

-Avis, Auto Europa, Europcar, Hertz, Sixt, Maggiore, National, LocAuto, Advantage, Goldcar and Liberty Rent International are among the car rental providers offering a total of 1,500 cars, buses, minivans, convertibles and SUVs, station wagons and minis for business and leisure travel.
+Avis, Europcar, Hertz, Sixt, Maggiore, National, LocAuto, Advantage, Goldcar and Liberty Rent International are among the car rental providers offering a total of 1,500 cars, buses, minivans, convertibles and SUV's, station wagons and minis for business and leisure travel.